zwoefler/Tetris-Python-Game/README.md

     - [ ] Level 10
 - [ ] Find out how many points you get per dropoff of a piece and cleared rows per level

+# Known Issues
+- [X] Rows are not cleared
+- [X] The window can't be closed with the X-Button in the top right corner

 # Lessons Learned
 - Getting to experiment with [PyGame](https://www.pygame.org/news)